romshark/Go-1-2-Proposal---Immutability/README.md

 ----

 ### 4.5.
-How are constants different from immutables?
+How are constants different from immutable types?
-**Short:** Constants are static in memory, while immutables are just write-protected references to mutable memory.
+**Short:** Constants are static in memory, while immutable types are just write-protected references to mutable memory.

 **Long:** The value of a constant is defined during the compilation and remains